 And this doesn’t need to take a lot of time, but it does need to be focused and consistent.
 If you keep taking steps forward on exactly what they need for each reading skill, you can help them catch up and build their confidence in as little as 5-10 minutes each day.
 Seriously.

-And while you don’t need any teaching experience or a lot of time to help your child become a better reader, you might want some additional support.
-So, here are some additional ways I can support you in helping your child.
+And while you don’t need any teaching experience or a lot of time to help your child become a better reader, you might want some additional support; my free Beginning Reading Workshop is a great place to get started learning the basics.

 We can’t change the past.
 But we can change their path.